Korea, Republic of

 Additional tax on corporate income

-• ([adjusted taxable income for the year x 70%] - the total amount of facility investment, wage increases, and expenditures for mutual growth of large corporations and SMEs) x 20%, or
+- ([adjusted taxable income for the year x 70%] - the total amount of facility investment, wage increases, and expenditures for mutual growth of large corporations and SMEs) x 20%, or

-• ([adjusted taxable income for the year x 15%] - the total amount of wage increases and mutual growth expenditures) x 20%.
+- ([adjusted taxable income for the year x 15%] - the total amount of wage increases and mutual growth expenditures) x 20%.

-The rule for 20% additional tax was scheduled to sunset at the end of December 2022 although a company having untaxed excess corporate earnings reserve carried over from prior years from 2021 and 2022 shall be subject to additional tax in a current year according to the former rule if qualifying expenditures, such as facility investment, salary increase, etc., in a current year is less than the prior year’s excess corporate earnings reserve.
-The sunset date has been extended by additional three years until December 31, 2025.
-In extending the sunset, the application of the additional tax has been refined to only include those within a conglomerate group which are subject to restrictions on cross-shareholdings as specified in the Anti-Monopoly and Fair Trade Act.
+The rule for 20% additional tax was scheduled to sunset at the end of December 2022, although a company having untaxed excess corporate earnings reserve carried over from prior years from 2021 and 2022 shall be subject to additional tax in a current year according to the former rule if qualifying expenditures, such as facility investment, salary increase, etc., in a current year is less than the prior year’s excess corporate earnings reserve.
+The sunset date has been extended by an additional three years until 31 December 2025.
+In extending the sunset, the application of the additional tax has been refined to only include those within a conglomerate group that are subject to restrictions on cross-shareholdings as specified in the Anti-Monopoly and Fair Trade Act.

 Special Tax for Rural Development